Teinc3/Vox-Populi/README.md

 A democracy-simulating Discord bot in a server.

 ## Political Structure
-When creating a new server, two political systems can be chosen: Presidential and Parliamentry.
+When creating a new server, three political systems can be chosen: Presidential, Parliamentry and Direct Democracy.
 These systems are similar with the exeption of the election process.

 See [Political Structure](docs/politicalStructure) for more detailed information.